-- Tradeweb LLC ("TWL"), a registered broker-dealer under the Securities Exchange Act of 1934, a member of the Financial Industry Regulatory Authority ("FINRA"), a registered independent introducing broker with the Commodities Future Trading Commission ("CFTC") and a member of the National Futures Association ("NFA"). - Dealerweb Inc. ("DW") (formerly known as Hilliard Farber & Co., Inc.).
-DW is a registered broker-dealer under the Securities Exchange Act of 1934 and a member of FINRA.
-DW is also registered as an introducing broker with the CFTC and NFA. - Tradeweb Direct LLC ("TWD") (formerly known as BondDesk Trading LLC), a registered broker-dealer under the Securities Exchange Act of 1934 and a member of FINRA. - Tradeweb Europe Limited ("TEL"), a Multilateral Trading Facility regulated by the Financial Conduct Authority (the "FCA") in the UK, which maintains branches in Asia which are regulated by certain Asian securities regulators. - TW SEF LLC ("TW SEF"), a Swap Execution Facility ("SEF") regulated by the CFTC. - DW SEF LLC ("DW SEF"), a SEF regulated by the CFTC. - Tradeweb Japan K.K. ("TWJ"), a security house regulated by the Japanese Financial Services Agency ("JFSA") and the Japan Securities Dealers Association ("JSDA"). - Tradeweb EU B.V. ("TWEU"), a Trading Venue and Approved Publication Arrangement regulated by the Netherlands Authority for the Financial Markets ("AFM").
+- Tradeweb LLC ("TWL"), a registered broker-dealer under the Securities Exchange Act of 1934, a member of the Financial Industry Regulatory Authority ("FINRA"), a registered independent introducing broker with the Commodities Future Trading Commission ("CFTC") and a member of the National Futures Association ("NFA"). - Dealerweb Inc. ("DW") (formerly known as Hilliard Farber & Co., Inc.), a registered broker-dealer under the Securities Exchange Act of 1934 and a member of FINRA.
+DW is also registered as an introducing broker with the CFTC and NFA. - Tradeweb Direct LLC ("TWD") (formerly known as BondDesk Trading LLC), a registered broker-dealer under the Securities Exchange Act of 1934 and a member of FINRA. - Execution Access, LLC, ("EA"), acquired in June 2021, a registered broker-dealer under the Securities Exchange Act of 1934 and a member of FINRA. - Tradeweb Europe Limited ("TEL"), a Multilateral Trading Facility regulated by the Financial Conduct Authority (the "FCA") in the UK, which maintains branches in Asia which are regulated by certain Asian securities regulators. - TW SEF LLC ("TW SEF"), a Swap Execution Facility ("SEF") regulated by the CFTC. - DW SEF LLC ("DW SEF"), a SEF regulated by the CFTC. - Tradeweb Japan K.K. ("TWJ"), a security house regulated by the Japanese Financial Services Agency ("JFSA") and the Japan Securities Dealers Association ("JSDA").